serverpod/serverpod_docs/docs/04-concepts/09-authentication/04-providers/02-google.md

 ### Setup OAuth consent screen

-Can be found [here](https://console.cloud.google.com/apis/credentials/consent) or under _APIs & Services_ > _OAuth consent screen_.
+The setup for the OAuth consent screen can be found [here](https://console.cloud.google.com/apis/credentials/consent) or under _APIs & Services_ > _OAuth consent screen_.

-1. Fill in all the required information, for production use you need a domain that adds under `Authorized` domains`.
+1. Fill in all the required information, for production use you need a domain that adds under `Authorized` domains.

 2. Add the scopes `.../auth/userinfo.email` and `.../auth/userinfo.profile`.